-Connections are now complete, and Engineer Berkey has the engine’s pumping system charged, balanced and ready to go.
-The Incident Commander instructs Burkey and Poelman to pull the 2.5” diameter hose and begin attacking the fire.
-This particular hose has the capability of putting out 500 gallons a minute at high velocity.
-It is usually managed by two people, but there was nobody else available at that moment.
-Poelman deployed what is called a “hotel coil” where the nozzle is fed under the coiled hose, and then the operator kneels on it to help control the powerful stream of water.
+Connections are now complete, and Engineer Berkey has the engine’s pumping system charged, balanced, and ready to go.
+The Incident Commander instructs Burkey and Poelman to pull the 2.5″ diameter hose and begin attacking the fire.
+This particular hose can put out 500 gallons a minute at high velocity, and two people usually manage it, but nobody else was available then.
+Poelman deployed a “hotel coil” where the nozzle is fed under the coiled hose, and then the operator kneels on it to help control the powerful stream of water.
 Firefighter Poelman is, as some might describe, a strapping young man.
-Even so, the level of physical strength needed to manage this task is not trivial.
+The physical strength needed to manage this task is not trivial.

-Poelman realized that he was not getting the best angle on the fire, so he repositioned himself closer to the flaming front of the house and re-engaged.
-He shares, “We’re trained to maintain situational awareness, and not to get tunnel vision.
-It can be hard to not lock in on what is in front of you, with flames jumping out, wood popping and cracking, smoke and steam just feet away.
+Poelman realized he was not getting the best angle on the fire, so he repositioned himself closer to the flaming front of the house and re-engaged.
+He shares, “We’re trained to maintain situational awareness and not to get tunnel vision.
+It can be hard not to lock in on what is in front of you, with flames jumping out, wood popping and cracking, smoke and steam just feet away.
 Was it hot?
-Well, I could feel the heat a bit through my boots, and behind my mask.”
+I could feel the heat a bit through my boots and behind my mask.”

 1:35:03 AM Cal Fire en route

 1:42:01 AM Cal Fire on scene